 The most vulnerable time for a new franchise is often when the business is in its infancy and consistent cash flow can be tricky to secure.
 If you over-invest in your location, it will put you under huge pressure at a time when you need to run your studio as efficiently as possible.

-Picking a location that doesn’t require a ton of upfront investment means that you’ll have capital available to cope with any unforeseen issues.
+Picking the best places to buy a gym that doesn’t require a ton of upfront investment means that you’ll have capital available to cope with any unforeseen issues.

 Stress first, laugh later.

-The bottom line is that the more research you do upfront (both on the ground and via collected data), the better your chance of not only picking the right location for your franchise, but also understanding how to successfully market and run your F45 studio.
+The bottom line is that the more research you do upfront (both on the ground and via collected data), the better your chance of not only picking the best places to open a gym for your franchise, but also understanding how to successfully market and run your F45 studio.

 This could be a life changing opportunity.